roshankumar2303/IDS-ML-MiniProject/README.md

 -   This updates `requirements.txt` file to include new dependencies as well

 -   If possible, run the above command before every commit to ensure no dependecies are missed

+## Running the Project

+The following is the order in which the scripts are supposed to run (This order is mandatory):

+### `src/data/get_dataset.py`

+-   This script downloads the External dataset to the disk.
+If there's any non-network issue in downloading, please verify the link provided in the script

+### `src/data/train_test_split.py`

+-   This script splits the External dataset into Training (0.8) and Testing (0.2) sets

+### `src/validation/validate.py`

+-   This script performs Stratified K fold cross validation.
+Throughout the process, in each iteration, features are selected for the Training fold seperately, and the Model is trained with the Processed Training Fold and Tested against the Testing fold.